joyent/manta-picker/docs/index.md

 ## FlushCache (POST /flush)

-Forces the picker's cached view of the manta_storage bucket to be immediately invalidated and refreshed.
+Forces the storinfo's cached view of the manta_storage bucket to be immediately invalidated and refreshed.
 The only intended consumer of this API is the Rebalancer, which will call this API after marking a storage node as read-only, prior to evacuating the objects on it.

 This interfaces takes no input parameters.